bmx22c/Plugin_TwitchChatBot/README.md

 C:\Users\<username>\OpenplanetNext\Scripts\TwitchChat
 ```

-You will also need a Twitch OAuth token for the chat which you can get from [here](https://twitchapps.com/tmi/).

-Note: When you are creating your application, please put `https://localhost` in the `OAuth redirect URL` field.

 ## Settings
 ### Parameters
 You'll need to update the plugin settings tab under the `Twitch Chat Bot` then `Parameters` tab with some informations: